CS150-SU25-1426/cs150-capstone-spookybear0/README.md

 ## Phase 1 Summary

 I created a `VideoGame` class to represent a game holding information about it such as tile, genre, and platform.
 Everything was able to completed on time and how I wanted it to go.

+## Phase 2 Summary

+I created the `VideoGameList` class which uses a vector to store `VideoGame` objects, I also created a method to find a `VideoGame` object by id and return the pointer to that object.
+I made the menu for managing the inventory and that went well.
+I did run into an issue where I accidently used a variable before I set a value to it, leading to undefined behavior.